 Do you have trouble delegating and letting anyone else handle a task because you don’t trust them to do it right?

-Whatever the reason, know that overloading your to-do list is a rookie mistake that can lead to frustration, burnout, and a perpetual failure to meet your daily or weekly goals.
+Whatever the reason, overloading your to-do list is a rookie mistake that can lead to frustration, burnout, and a perpetual failure to meet your daily or weekly goals.

 Much like the tip above about removing non-essential activities, it’s essential to know your priorities to avoid doing this.